peterrenshaw/bigbox/docs/hack/hack-bigbox-search-ui-io.md

 ### abstract

     A simple search form for N, where N is something to search.
-A seach could be externally for twitter or a search engine.
+A search could be externally for twitter or a search engine.
 Search could be offline and be something local.